casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 * `ownershipMode` - The `OwnershipMode` modality that dictates the ownership behavior of the NFT contract.
 This argument is passed in as a `u8` value and is required at the time of installation.

 * `nftKind` - The `NFTKind` modality that specifies the off-chain items represented by the on-chain NFT data.
-This argument is passed in as a `u8` value and is required at the time of installation.
+This argument is passed in as a `u8` value and is optional at the time of installation.

 * `jsonSchema` - The JSON schema for the NFT tokens that will be minted by the NFT contract passed in as a `String`.
 More information on `NFTMetadataKind` can be found [here](../docs/modalities.md#nftmetadatakind).
 This parameter may be left empty if metadata kind is set to `Raw(3)`.
 If the metadata kind is set to `CustomValidated(4)`, it will require a specifically formatted custom schema.
 This parameter **cannot be changed post installation**.